 When it comes to security, Lightway uses wolfSSL, whose well-established cryptography library has been extensively vetted by third parties, including against the FIPS 140-2 standard.
 We’ve published the source code of Lightway on GitHub under an open-source license, ensuring transparency to our users.

 In addition to running on the UDP protocol, Lightway also supports TCP, which can be slower than UDP but connects better on certain networks.
 This allows Lightway to be used in a wide range of scenarios.

 Layer 2 Tunneling Protocol (L2TP)

-A significant step up from PPTP, the Layer 2 Tunneling Protocol delivers robust security at the cost of reduced speed.
+A significant step up from pioneering but outdated protocols like PPTP and SSTP, the Layer 2 Tunneling Protocol delivers better security at the cost of reduced speed.
 L2TP is commonly paired with the IPsec protocol to deliver AES-256 encryption, with the combination of the two referred to as L2TP/IPsec.